keptn/tutorials/site/tutorials/snippets/09/install/configureIstio.md

           servicePort: 80
 ```

-Besides, the script has created a gateway resource for you so that the onboarded services are also available publicly.
+In addition, the script has created a gateway resource for you so that the onboarded services are also available publicly.

 ```
 ---